changeworld/azure-docs.pl-pl/articles/iot-dps/how-to-legacy-device-symm-key.md

     Press enter key to exit:
     ```

-9. W portalu przejdź do centrum IoT Hub, do którego zostało przypisane symulowane urządzenie, a następnie kliknij kartę **urządzenia IoT** .
-Po pomyślnej aprowizacji symulowanego centrum jego identyfikator urządzenia jest wyświetlany w bloku **urządzenia IoT** z opcją *stan* jako **włączone**.
+9. In the portal, navigate to the IoT hub your simulated device was assigned to and click the **IoT Devices** tab.
+On successful provisioning of the simulated to the hub, its device ID appears on the **IoT Devices** blade, with *STATUS* as **enabled**.
 Być może trzeba będzie kliknąć przycisk **Odśwież** u góry strony.

     ![Urządzenie jest rejestrowane w centrum IoT](./media/how-to-legacy-device-symm-key/hub-registration.png)

-## <a name="security-concerns"></a>Zagadnienia dotyczące zabezpieczeń
+## <a name="security-concerns"></a>Security concerns

-Należy pamiętać, że spowoduje to pozostawienie pochodnego klucza urządzenia dołączanego jako część obrazu, co nie jest zalecanym najlepszym rozwiązaniem w zakresie zabezpieczeń.
-Jest to jeden z powodów, dla którego zabezpieczenia i łatwość użycia są kompromisami.
+Be aware that this leaves the derived device key included as part of the image, which is not a recommended security best practice.
+This is one reason why security and ease-of-use are tradeoffs.